 Those that have suffered from burns and have let the scars remain after years, can still seek treatment with proven results.
-A scar is the body’s natural way of healing and replacing skin cells that have resulted from injury, infections, surgery or inflammation of tissue.
+A scar is the body’s natural way of healing and replacing skin cells that have resulted from injury, infections, surgery, or inflammation of the tissue.
 Old scars that have been left untreated, no matter the type, can be treated using fractional CO2 laser resurfacing.

 Resurfacing the skin with the fractional CO2 laser, or Fraxel Re:pair, reverses the signs of aging and causes dramatic tightening of the skin.
-This gold standard laser treatment is for patients with deep wrinkles, but those who have been burned and left to scar now have an effective option for newer, healthier skin.
+This Gold Standard laser treatment is for patients with deep wrinkles, but those who have been burned and left to scar now have an effective option for newer, healthier skin.

-Dr. Rokhsar is considered an international authority with laser resurfacing and has taught more physicians on the use of the Fraxel laser than any other physician in the world.
+Double board-certified dermatologist, Dr. Rokhsar is considered an international authority with laser resurfacing and has taught more physicians on the use of the Fraxel laser than any other physician in the world.
 He was also trained by the inventor of the CO2 laser resurfacing procedure and has since treated thousands of patients.

 Treating Burn Scars (1st, 2nd, 3rd degree)

 Burn scars are arguably the most difficult scars to treat.
 Burns often leave raised and discolored scars that, depending on the severity, will leave a permanent scar behind.
 Burns are categorized into three stages of damage.
 Fire, steam, hot liquids, radiation, electricity, chemicals, friction, heated objects, or sun exposure can all cause burns.
 The most common kind of burns are thermal which can occur when the skin comes into contact with flames, hot metals, scalding liquids, or steam.